Brazilian police say ex-President Bolsonaro had planned to flee to Argentina seeking asylum

-BRASILIA, Brazil — (AP) — Brazil’s federal police said that messages found on the telephone of embattled former President Jair Bolsonaro show that at one point he wanted to flee to Argentina and request political asylum, according to documents seen Wednesday by the Associated Press.
+BRASILIA, Brazil — (AP) — Brazil's federal police said that messages found on the telephone of embattled former president Jair Bolsonaro showed that at one point he wanted to flee to Argentina and request political asylum, according to documents seen Wednesday by the Associated Press.

-Bolsonaro is currently waiting for a Supreme Court ruling next month about an alleged coup attempt and he might face another case as police formally accused him and one of his sons of obstruction of justice in connection with his pending trial.
+Bolsonaro is currently awaiting a Supreme Court ruling about an alleged coup attempt and on Wednesday found out he might face another case as police formally accused him and one of his sons, Eduardo Bolsonaro, of obstruction of justice in connection with his pending trial.

-The AP had access to the police investigation and reviewed the documents, which were sent to Brazil’s Supreme Court.
-The Argentine government did not respond a request for comment from the AP.
+The AP had access to the police investigation, messaging app exchanges, voice messages and reviewed the documents, which were sent to Brazil’s Supreme Court.

-Brazilian federal police investigators said in a 170-page report that Bolsonaro had a draft of a request for political asylum from Argentine President Javier Milei's government dated Feb.
+The 170-page police report said that Bolsonaro had drafted a request for political asylum from Argentine President Javier Milei’s government dated Feb.
 10, 2024.
-The former president saved the document two days after authorities searched his home and office as part of an investigation into an alleged coup plot.
+Bolsonaro saved the document two days after authorities searched his home and office as part of an investigation into an alleged coup plot.

 In a 33-page letter addressed to Milei, Bolsonaro claimed he was being politically persecuted in Brazil.